 When it comes to filing a wrongful death claim in Florida, learn about who is (and isn’t) eligible under state law

-If your loved one was killed because of another person’s negligence, you might be qualified to file a wrongful death claim.
-However, if claim is filed in Florida, there are specific rules regarding eligibility that you should know about before you start filing a wrongful death lawsuit.
+If the claim is filed in Florida, there are specific rules regarding eligibility that you should know about before you start filing a wrongful death lawsuit.

-What is Wrongful Death?
+What is wrongful death?

 While there are many different types of wrongful death cases, these claims are all compensation lawsuits that are brought to civil court.
 A wrongful death claim is a result of someone’s negligence or direct act that caused the death of another individual.
 Every state has its own law when it comes to how the aggrieved party can file the lawsuit, and regulations also exist in determining the persons who are eligible for wrongful death compensation.